 Zebra-owned Xplore has been conducting in-house vibration testing since 2007 to improve the performance of vehicle docking.
 Our vibration-tested tablets factor in the rugged mobile PC's anticipated life-phase, use case (whether used for manufacturing, transportation, operational or supplemental workflows) and likely location of use (in a facility, a certain type of vehicle, etc.) to simulate real-life usage scenarios and determine the intensity levels that can be sustained.

 Our vehicle connection systems outperform competitor products that are typically designed by third-party dock manufacturers.
-While many Zebra ruggedized tablets can show minimum integrity with vehicle vibration and U.S. highway truck vibration, our XSLATE L10 fully rugged vibration-resistant tablet, for example, boasts minimum integrity at non-operating levels, as well as U.S. highway truck and composite wheel vibrations when operating.
+While many Zebra ruggedised tablets can show minimum integrity with vehicle vibration and U.S. highway lorry vibration, our XSLATE L10 fully rugged vibration-resistant tablet, for example, boasts minimum integrity at non-operating levels, as well as U.S. highway lorry and composite wheel vibrations when operating.

-Zebra vehicle docking systems also exceed the typical MIL-STD-810G U.S. Highway Truck 1.04 G rms requirement.
-Our designs continue to operate during the more rigorous Composite Wheel Vibration profile (2.24 G rms in all three axes) without losing external connection to vehicle peripherals, despite rough operating conditions.
+Zebra vehicle docking systems also exceed the typical MIL-STD-810G U.S. Highway Lorry 1.04 G rms requirement.
+Our designs continue to operate during the more rigorous Compositae Wheel Vibration profile (2.24 G rms in all three axes) without losing external connection to vehicle peripherals, despite rough operating conditions.

 In addition, we test all Zebra rugged tablet dock designs to the vicious 7.7 G rms Minimum Integrity Profile.
 Though the “minimum” connotation seems misleading, we assure you that this vibration testing level can shear heavy components of circuit boards and cut battery cell connections on rugged tablets that “don’t pass.”